hephaestus-compiler-project/types-bug-study-artifact/README.md

 The previous command saves Fig 13a in `figures/lines.pdf`, Fig 13b in `figures/files.pdf`, and Fig 14 in `figures/duration.pdf`.
-Note that you can use `--all` option to plot lines for all languages in the figures `lines.pdf` and `files.pdf`.
+Note that you can use `--all` option to create figures containing plots for every compiler.
-The script also prints the following tables.
+The script also prints the following tables

 ```
                          Lines